Mindful Practice Guide for Musicians

 Your body has its own rhythm.
 Place your hand over your heart.
 That’s your rhythm.
 Follow it and you’ll notice one of two things, it speeds up or slows down, either way there’s an ebb and flow.
 In the west, we create a steady pulse, around which we add and subtract, divide, subdivide durations of sounds.
 When sounds are repeated in a pattern, we begin to recognize rhythm.

-A metronome is a device we use to help.
+A metronome is a device that helps with establishing pulse.
 It keeps the pulse steady, like a clock.
 I encourage, playing both with a metronome and without.
 With it, so you have a reference.
 Without, so you have the truth.

-This one is tricky, but so much fun!
+This one is tricky, and so much fun!

 TAKE A BREAK